 - 4 Apps to Download

-- 6 Ready for China!
-Spread the Word?
+- 6 Ready for China?
+Spread the Word!

-About China’s Internet Censure: VPNs
+About Internet Censure in China: VPNs

 You might know that certain internet services in China are blocked.
 Some refer to this as “the great firewall of China”.
 This means that if you connect to the WiFi in China, you might not get access to your e-mails and social media accounts.
 Bummer!
 But there are ways to prepare for your trip that will make your transition much smoother.